Site Traffic Management

 Twin amber flashing lights are usually a warning sign for a school crossing patrol or where people are working in or close to a roadway.
 They are also used on automatic machinery such as moving gates or barriers and they can also be used with sounders, so that when a piece of automatic equipment requires attention it can be interfaced with other warning systems.
 For example, we’ve installed amber warning lights on a boiler system so that when the pressure increased past a certain threshold, both the sounder and the warning light would become active automatically, alerting workers of the problem straight away.

-For more information regarding our Site Traffic Management Systems please do not hesitate to contact us.
+For more information regarding our Site Traffic Management Systems or for a quote on your desired system, please do not hesitate to contact us via telephone, fax or email;